 The character introduction and setting in the first half are good.
 But the movie goes nowhere as there are no scenes between hero and heroine except the flashback episodes.
 The dialogue ‘Kanna thandrini intlo pettukuni pakkintodini nanna ani etta antav bey’ is remarkable.
 The confused narration shifts between good relations between India and Pakistan and patriotism through actions.
 The flashback scenes completely disorient the audience from empathizing with the protagonist, which spoiled the entire second half of the movie.

 Akash Puri gives his best performance.
 But the movie appears to be tailor-made keeping him in mind.
 He looks too young, but the story suits him as a young soldier.
 His acting in emotional scenes is good.

 Neha Shetty has no scope to perform as her character never leads any scene.
 She appears elder to Akash in many scenes which dents any scope of chemistry between them.

-The story and screenplay are bad resulting in not so engaging movie.
-The songs are good and background Music elevates many scenes.
+The story and screenplay are bad resulting in not so an engaging movie.
+The songs are good and the background Music elevates many scenes.
 The lighting in many scenes is good with a tint of red.
-The cinematography is mostly good, but the VFX spoils some scenes in flashback episode.
+The cinematography is mostly good, but the VFX spoils some scenes in the flashback episode.